Forensic tire tread evidence

-Forensic tire tread evidence records and analyzes impressions of vehicle tire treads for use in legal proceedings to help prove the identities of persons at a crime scene.
-Every tire will show different amounts of tread wear, and different amounts of damage in the form of tiny cuts and nicks.
+Forensic tire tread evidence records and analyzes impressions of vehicle tire treads for use in legal proceedings to help place a suspect at a crime scene.
+Every tire will show different amounts of tread wear, and different amounts of damage in the form of tiny cuts, nicks, and scratches.
 These unique characteristics will also show on the impression left by the tire.